 - The quality of the relationship between you and your therapist (therapeutic alliance).

-- Your ability to be open about your thoughts and feelings and experience those feelings in the session.
+- Your ability to be open about your thoughts and feelings.

-- Your ability to commit to your therapy and be consistent.
+- Your ability to commit to your therapy and consistent attendance.